Italy visa refusal 2026: reasons, appeal, court — a real success story

 Refusal to a PR specialist after 11 months

 Applied for LA in Moscow.
-Refusal after 11 months for 4 reasons: lack of funds, unclear qualification (the code "marketing and advertising" was not convincing), lack of Italian (B1 without certificate), no Schengen visas.
-"In almost a year I changed my mind about moving."
+Refusal after 11 months for 4 reasons: lack of funds, unclear qualification (the code "marketing and advertising" didn’t convince), lack of Italian (B1 without certificate), no Schengen visas.
+"After almost a year I had already changed my mind about moving."

 2